 Mister McDorman was adopted from City Dogs & City Kitties Rescue at the beginning of Alexa's first year in graduate school.
 She wears a fancy grey tuxedo and loves cuddling, playing, looking out windows, and generally lurking.
 She's shy of strangers, but adores her humans and prefers that they remain with her at all times.

 Bonita Taylor-Robinette is a rescue Beagle/English Bulldog mix.
-As a nine-year-old beabull, Bonita is entering her golden years, and she knows exactly what she likes: Whimzees brand dental chews, long naps, walks through the snow, and lots of snuggles.
+As a ten-year-old beabull, Bonita is entering her golden years, and she knows exactly what she likes: Whimzees brand dental chews, long naps, walks through the snow, and lots of snuggles.
 Long before she was rescued by her current family, Bonita was named after A Tribe Called Quest’s 1999 hit “Bonita Applebum,” so her parents joke that her full name is Bonita “Gordita” Rosalinda Applebum Taylor-Robinette.
 Bonita is honored to be considered a VIP researcher.

 Oso Happy A. Terry is a rescue Labrador Retriever/American Staffordshire Terrier mix.
 He is learning a lot about the world still as a puppy, but he is very curious and eager to climb up the academic ladder.
 He’s probably the first dog you’ll meet with a middle name, but if you met him you’d understand exactly why “Happy” had to be included!
 His favorite thing to do is go to a drive though because he gets to observe new people and discover new smells.
 This VIP researcher takes his job seriously to motivate his human by snuggling up to her whenever she’s doing her work.